Charles-BARDIN/mean-chat/README.md

 2. Run `Node server`
 3. Run `webpack-dev-server`

-The project will be served from port 8080
+The project will be served from port 8080.

 ## Release project
 To build the project :

-If `webpack` is not in your path, run `npm install -g webpack`
+If `webpack` is not in your path, run `npm install -g webpack`.

 1. Go to the project repository
 2. Run `Node server`